At Parsloes, we are understanding, respectful and with a positive attitude towards life, we aspire to achieve well here and beyond.

 Each term there are a variety of visits and visitors planned in each year group to enrich the learning and create lasting memories via real experiences – Planetarium visit, African Drumming workshops, Story-Telling workshops etc.

-Each topic starts with an Entry Point and Knowledge Harvest, where children’s prior knowledge is assessed at the outset of the topic and learning planned accordingly.
-All topics then finish with an Exit Point that celebrates learning.
+Each theme starts with an Entry Point and Knowledge Harvest, where children’s prior knowledge is assessed at the outset of the theme and learning planned accordingly.
+All themes then finish with an Exit Point that celebrates learning.

 The curriculum is reinforced by the school’s Core Values.
 These are taught on their own and through other areas of the curriculum, including assemblies.
 The spiritual, moral, social and cultural development of our pupils and their understanding of British Values and the core values of our society are woven through the curriculum.